forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/rules.md

 ### Interpreting ApexFlsViolationRule Results

-Match any violation message that you receive with these scenarios to understand more about the violation.
+Match any violation message that you receive with these cases to understand more about the violation.

 *Common Case*